How to Use the (Definite) Articles in Italian

 - Il signor Franchi – Mr. Franchi

-However, you should omit the article if you are speaking to someone directly.
+However, you should omit the article if you are speaking directly to someone.
 For instance,

 - Buongiorno, Dottor Rossi!

-Unlike English, we use definite articles when saying the time
+Unlike in English, we use definite articles when saying the time.

 - sono le 8 e mezza – it’s 8.30

-Unlike English, we use articles with clothes and parts of the body or, in other words, we don’t use the definite article if you are using reflexive verbs before.
+Unlike English, we use articles for clothes and parts of the body, and use the definite article if a reflexive verb precedes the noun.